-Obtaining a postsecondary education gives our graduates a competitive edge in their career field and will make the difference when they are considered for professional advancement.
+Obtaining a postsecondary education gives our graduates a competitive edge in their career field.
 Our programs are designed for employment in the state of Virginia as well as other progressive areas throughout the country.

-Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for lifelong learning, and the essential skills and abilities to qualify them for their chosen career.
+Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for life-long learning, and the essential skills and abilities to qualify them for their chosen career.

 We have made every effort to fulfill our obligations to those who have entrusted their educational and career goals to Everest.
-We invite all interested parties, to visit our campus and review our programs.
+We invite all interested parties, therefore, to visit our campus and review our programs.
 Our experienced admissions officers will assist in the important process of identifying the program best suited for the candidate's special interests, talents, and goals.